Theatres Trust: Membership

 The Theatres Trust currently employs eight members of staff who perform a variety of tasks to help facilitate the Trust's central remit.
 The Trust is governed by fifteen trustees who are appointed by the Secretary of State for Culture, Media and Sport.
 These Trustees are appointed due to their expertise in a wide range of differing areas including theatre management, planning law and the performing arts (who include Penelope Keith and Dara Ó Briain).
-The Chairman of the Trust is currently Tim Eyles.
+The Chairman of the Trust is currently Dave Moutrey OBE.

 Paragraph 1A of the Schedule to the Theatres Trust Act 1976 requires that "one of the trustees shall be a person who appears to the Secretary of State to have special knowledge of Scotland".
 The Secretary of State is required to consult the Scottish Ministers before appointing such a trustee.

 Funding

-The Theatres Trust owns the freeholds of The Garrick, Lyceum and Lyric Theatres in London and this is the principal source of its income base.
-These freeholds were transferred to the Trust by the London Residuary Body, following the abolition of the Greater London Council, to protect and ensure the continued operation of the theatres.
+The Theatres Trust owns the freeholds of the Garrick, Lyceum and Lyric theatres in London and this is the principal source of its income base.
+These freeholds were transferred to the trust by the London Residuary Body, following the abolition of the Greater London Council, to protect and ensure the continued operation of the theatres.
 The rest of its funding is mostly derived from proceeds from events held by the Theatres Trust and donations by supporters.